rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/how-tos/vision/vision-deploy-model.md

 * [OOBE](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/getting_started/oobe.md) complete.

 ## Model Deployment

-To deploy an existing AI model to your Project Santa Cruz devkit, follow these steps:

 1. Power on your devkit.
 If your devkit is not connected to a Wi-Fi network, set up a connection through the [OOBE](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/getting_started/oobe.md) before proceeding.